microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 | IMDS | `http://169.254.169.254` | `http://169.254.169.254/metadata/identity/oauth2/token`
 | HIMDS | `http://localhost:40342` | `http://localhost:40342/metadata/identity/oauth2/token`

-The HIMDS endpoint provides information about the onboarded server (e.g. subscription, resource group, tags etc.) as well as an endpoint to acquire the Managed Identity's authentication tokens.
+The HIMDS endpoint provides information about the onboarded server (e.g. subscription, resource group, tags, etc.) as well as an endpoint to acquire the Managed Identity's authentication tokens.

 * SSH on to your Ubuntu server